LoyolaChicagoBooks/introcs-csharp/rst/data/programstructure.rst

 In the table below, statements are referred to by the numbers labeling the lines in the code above.
 We can track the state of each variable after each line is executed.
-A dash is shown where a variable is not defined.
+A dash is shown where a variable is not yet defined.
 For instance after line 7 is executed, a value is given to x, but y is still undefined.
 Then y gets a value in line 8.
 The comment space can be used any time